 Opera remains as one of the most popular alternative web browsers to Google Chrome, Mozilla Firefox, the Safari browser from Apple, and Microsoft Edge from Microsoft.
 First developed in 1994 until its initial release in 1995 by Opera Software, it is also one of the oldest actively developed and updated browsers of today.

 To adapt to modern web technologies and standards, its developers also switched from its proprietary Presto engine to the free and open-source Chromium codebase in 2013.
-The web browser remains a true cross-platform application that is available for Microsoft Windows, Android, macOS, iOS and iPad OS, and Linux distributions such as Ubuntu.
+The web browser remains a true cross-platform application that is available for Microsoft Windows, Android, macOS, iOS and iPad OS, and Linux distributions such as Debian and Ubuntu.

 Nevertheless, despite the switch to the Chromium codebase, Opera retains and expands further notable strengths or advantages through the inclusion of features that differentiate it from other web browsers in the market.

 Pros of Opera Browser: Reasons Why You Should Use this Browser?
 What are the Key Features?